jollySleeper/Quoterm/README.md

 # 🗨️ Quoterm
-A CLI tool for Greeting you with beautiful quotes around the day.
+A CLI tool for greeting you and your terminal with beautiful quotes around the day.

 ![Quoterm](./screenshot.png)